• Nothing Found

 cream/light yellow taxis roaming the street at nighttime with a lighted signature taxi sing on their roof

-Hamburg Taxi Prices
+Hamburg Taxi Rates

-Rate/km for first 4km Off-Peak/Peak – €2.60/€2.70
+Rate/km for first 9km: €2.70

-Most taxis in Hamburg accept card payments and do not have extra charges for regular luggage or small pets.
-An extra charge of €8 applies to store bicycles or if you need to book a larger vehicle (“Grossraumtaxi”) for more than four passengers or bulk items, and €30 for every 60 minutes of waiting time.
+Most taxis in Hamburg accept card payments and there are no extra charges for regular luggage or small pets.
+However, if you need to book a larger vehicle (“Grossraumtaxi”) for more than four passengers or you’re traveling with bulky items such as a bicycle, an additional surcharge of €8 will be applied.
+Furthermore, any tolls you pass during your trip will be added to the final fare.

 What our customers say about Welcome